huubexel/Introduction_to_research_methods/README.md

 urpmi links

-If you are on Ubuntu(linux), thats what I used as well, use the sudo apt-get install links
+If you are on Ubuntu(linux), thats what I used as well (distribution of linux I used = Ubuntu 20.04.2.0 LTS), use the sudo apt-get install links

 To try and see if it works type in your terminal links www.google.com